 1) In a calm environment with no distractions, explain that it is important to talk to someone they love and trust about their concerns rather than bottling things up.
 Explain that it is OK to have various feelings about what happened, including relief that it hasn't happened to them.

 2) Ask them what they have heard (if anything) so that you can correct any errors straight away and guage how they feel about events.
 Give a brief outline of what has happened in an age-appropriate way, with not too much depth for younger children. e.g. "Someone tried to hurt a group of people they didn't know and a lot of people are upset about it."
 Too much detail may frighten them.
-Explain that things happened a long way away from them (e.e. you couldn't walk there in less than a day) as things will seem much nearer if they are watching footage in their own house.
+Explain that things happened a long way away from them (e.g. you couldn't walk there in less than a day - young children don't tend to have an appreciation of distances more than a few centimetres) as things will seem much nearer if they are watching footage in their own house.

 For children over eight, fobbing them off with short answers is likely to give them more anxiety as they will feel the need to understand the public reaction.
 Try to keep your own personal bias out of any explanation and stick to the facts.
 Don't be afraid to say, "I don't know," or "They obviously have their reasons but I don't understand them."
 Reinforce the idea that violence against innocent people is never the answer.

-3) Advise them to stay away from or ignore reports on social media and to get their information only from trusted sources such as broadsheet newspapers or the BBC.
+3) Advise them to stay away from or ignore reports on social media and to get their information only from trusted sources such as broadsheet newspapers or the BBC and encourage them to read from a variety of sources to compensate for any bias.

 4) Reassure them that these events are extremely rare - that's why they make the news!
-The last major terrorist attack like this was in 2005 (London bombings) and it is extremely unlikely that they will be caught up in anything like this.
-It seems as though these event are more frequent because they are widely reported from everywhere in the world, but terrorist violence has always been around (remember Guy Fawkes?) and statistically the chances of any one person being involved in a terrorist attack are so small that you can't even do the sum!
+The last major terrorist attack like this was years ago and it is extremely unlikely that they will be caught up in anything like this.
+It seems as though these event are more frequent because they are widely reported from everywhere in the world, but terrorist violence has always been around (remember Guy Fawkes?) and statistically the chances of any one person being involved in a terrorist attack are so small that you can't even do the sums!

 5) Remind them that there are lots of good people out there.
 The police and other agencies are working hard to protect us, so even though the checks at airports and large events can be annoying, they are for good reason.
 Also, highlight how events like this bring out the best of the human spirit.
 Look for the helpers.
 There are always stories of heroes who helped in extraordinary ways after a major trauma.
 There are far more good people in the world than bad.